 Radish greens can also be added to salads for an extra burst of flavor and nutrition.
 They pair well with other leafy greens, tomatoes, cucumbers, and a variety of salad dressings.
 Just be sure to chop them up into smaller pieces so they are easier to eat.

-See also How long do you cook bowtie pasta
+See also How long to cook brown rice in soup

 In addition to their delicious taste, radish greens are also incredibly nutritious.
 They are high in vitamins A, C, and K, as well as calcium, iron, and fiber.
 Eating radish greens can help support a healthy immune system and promote good digestion.